 A little refrigerating, rolling and dipping and you are on your way to truffle nirvana.

 White chocolate + bourbon are two flavors that were meant to be together.
 While not much of a bourbon drinker, I dabble in it occasionally.
 This little Bourbon White Chocolate Truffle thing going on here?
 We will be dabbling often.

 Typically, bourbon is aged in oak barrels.
 Before the barrels are used for aging, they go through a charring process on the inside to impart flavors into the spirit.
 The end result is often a strong spirit laced with flavors of smoke, vanilla, and caramel.
 I mean, if that doesn't shout pair me with chocolate, we might we speaking different languages.

 For truffles, because the bourbon is pretty forward in flavor, choose a higher quality bourbon.
-Maybe not something quite as expensive as the bourbon used in these Apple Cinnamon Whiskey Smash drinks.
+Maybe not something quite as expensive as the bourbon used in these whiskey smash cocktails drinks.
 I found Knob Creek to be right in line with what worked for me, picking up a fifth rather than a 750ml because it will probably spend a decent amount of time in the cabinet.

 But here is the best part.
-We don’t have to stop at Bourbon White Chocolate Truffles.
+We don't have to stop at beautiful bourbon chocolate treats.
 We can mix and match and create chocolate bliss however the heck we can dream up!
 Red wine and dark chocolate?
 Yup.
 That is definitely on the list.
 Mint chocolate chip?
 Heck ya.
 Oh, I could go on all day.
 But rather than that, here are some truffle ideas from some of my favorite people on the Internet: